 The towers, where the present paper focuses on, are essentially two dimensional in the sense that typical floor plans are simply extruded almost arbitrarily regardless of any context.
 To conform to existing building regulation the towers are just moved apart as much as needed to let enough sunlight reach the individual apartment while the speed of design forces the architects to rely on previously tested solutions.
-As such the efficiency of the land usage is very low and at the same time the architects lose the opportunity to explore the potential of the third dimension in the architecture produced.
+As such the efficiency of the land usage is very low and at the same time the architecture produced.
 The case study under examination is located in the city of Suzhou in the Yangtze River delta and its new Industrial Park (SIP), constructed 25 years ago in a collaboration between the government of Singapore and the government of the People's Republic of China [2].